nabeeljaved04/Covid19-Website/README.md

 # Covid19-Website
 This is a static covid-19 helpline website .
 I have used html ,css, java script, azure Staic Web app  service to create this project .
-It can tell you the prevention measures , symptoms etc..
+It can tell you the prevention measures , symptoms etc., and also you can book the appointment and concult the doctor in this website.

 Test my project(my website link): https://icy-smoke-00e0f7010.1.azurestaticapps.net